-Block Third-Party Cookies With Google Tag Manager (GTM)
+Block Third-Party Cookies With Tag Manager (GTM)

-Last updated on October 6, 2022
+Last updated on November 19, 2024

 CookieYes automatically blocks third-party cookies on your website prior to obtaining user consent.
 However, if you’re using Google Tag Manager to add third-party scripts to your website, you may want to block cookies set via GTM that have not been consented to use.
 For this, you will have to create an appropriate custom event trigger in your GTM account.
 Here’s an example of blocking third-party cookies with Google Tag Manager.

-For blocking third-party cookies with google tag manager in the new version(Single Cookie) of CookiesYes refer to our guide
+For blocking third-party cookies with google tag manager in the new version(Single Cookie) of CookiesYes refer to our guide.

 Creating a custom event trigger in GTM